-8.1 Design group
+3.2 Design group and scheduling

 The CubeSat design group was made of Peter Tanner, Jamir Khan and Timothy Ludovico.
-As shown in figure 9, each person is working on a unique part of the CubeSat and requires specific information to be communicated.
+As shown in figure 3.2, each person is working on a unique part of the CubeSat and requires specific information to be communicated.
+The scheduling of the project is agreed upon at this stage, since each part of the CubeSat requires integration before tests.